Matthew Chatfield

 Matthew was then employed by Basildon District Council as Manager of Countryside Services.
 Despite knowing nothing about boats except how to get onto the Gosport Ferry without paying, he was also in charge of Wat Tyler Marina and the National Motorboat Museum.
 In summer 1998 his second son, Jack was born an Essex boy.

 After this merry-go-round of jobs, in February 1999 he arrived, and still remains, back on the Isle of Wight; more or less where his adventures began.
 He worked for the Isle of Wight Council initially as Senior Countryside Officer, and eventually as Parks and Countryside Manager where beaches, allotments, horticulture, biodiversity and more were added to his impressive range of things to sound knowledgable about.
 He also unexpectedly found success as a local restaurant reviewer.
-Since 2011 he's been dividing his time equally between working for the council and his own design and media company, Pinkeye Graphics Ltd.
+From 2011 to 2020 he divided his time equally between working for the council and his own design and media company, Pinkeye Graphics Ltd.

 In 2016 the council finally worked out how to get rid of Matthew without paying him off, and to make sure it stuck they abolished the entire countryside section, transferring Matthew, plus most of the sites and staff to a hitherto small environmental charity on the Isle of Wight called Gift to Nature.

 Inevitably, that didn't last, and within a couple of years Matthew was back working for the council, this time as a Communications and Engagement Officer - Gift to Nature carrying on without him.
-This new world of press releases, conferences and regeneration is a far cry from falling into muddy puddles for a living, and has proven surprisingly successful.
+This world of press releases, conferences and regeneration was a far cry from falling into muddy puddles for a living, and proved surprisingly successful.

 Matthew has appeared on TV's Countryfile programme talking knowledgeably about several things he knows nothing about